 2. Introduce all paradigms a capitalist company has proven “effective”

 You know what is a GREAT way to attract early users?
 Allow them to use THEIR programming paradigm on your language.
 And use ALL of them at all.
 HTTP module procedural, Iterators OO, whatever you think fits best!
 Most languages are just big clusters of functionality with little-to-no rationale behind anyways.
 But overall those that can give YOU the highest revenue, and the most “proven” ones, so there is absolutely no risk whatsoever!
+Of course, you shall overengieneer it, overall OOP, since you can get a lot out of that, add multiple inheritance, solve the diamond problem using AI-inserted static markers that help the user achieve their intent, you need to make different types of inheritance, public inheritance, protected inheritance, and private inheritance too!
+Add useless rules between them.

 3. Expressive syntax